AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Part of why I’m a State Farm customer has to do with my family’s State Farm policy.
 Because I share a policy with multiple people, I benefit from multi-vehicle discounts, bundling discounts, loyalty discounts, and more.
 Being able to combine policies with family members completely changes the way I shop for car insurance, incentivizing bundling and loyalty discounts over my individual driving profile.

-I would also consider Nationwide if I were a business owner who owned a fleet or needed to add a teen driver to my policy.
-Nationwide offers a lot of perks for drivers that fit both those profiles.
-Below, I’ll walk you through coverages and discounts for each profile type.
+I would also consider Nationwide if I were a business owner who owned a fleet, as it offers a lot of perks.
+Below, I’ll walk you through coverages and discounts for this profile.

 How Much Does Nationwide Car Insurance Cost?

-On average, Nationwide charges $1,805 for full coverage, which is about $100 less than the national average.
-It’s neither the cheapest nor the most expensive insurance, so evaluating your needs and driver profile alongside Nationwide’s discounts and offerings is essential.
+On average, Nationwide charges $1,808 for full coverage, which is almost $600 less than the national average.
+Its premiums are on the cheaper end compared to competitors, and you can evaluate your needs and driver profile alongside Nationwide’s discounts and offerings.

 Check out the table below to see how Nationwide stacks up with other major national insurers.